-Jeff Wallo is in his 10th season with the Cardinals and fifth as video director after being promoted in January, 2017.
+Jeff Wallo begins his ninth season with the Cardinals and fourth as video director after being promoted in January, 2017.
 He originally joined the Cardinals as the team's assistant video director in 2012 and served in that role for five seasons.